 Overview of teams and channels in Microsoft Teams

-Teams is a collection of people, content, and tools surrounding different projects and outcomes within an organization.
+Teams are collections of people, content, and tools surrounding different projects and outcomes within an organization.

 - Teams can be created to be private to only invited users.